NAC OSCE (Medical Council of Canada NAC OSCE — National Assessment Collaboration) — Free Online Mock Test

 What is the eligibility for NAC OSCE?

-Eligibility for NAC OSCE — age, qualification and number of attempts — is set by the official conducting body and can change each cycle, so always confirm the current official notification before applying.
-Wrexa Edge focuses on realistic NAC OSCE practice: 10 free full-length mocks in the exact exam pattern, ready whenever you are.
+International medical graduates who meet the MCC’s eligibility criteria.
+Wrexa Edge focuses on realistic NAC OSCE practice: 3 free full-length mocks in the exact exam pattern, ready whenever you are.

 When is the NAC OSCE exam and how should I prepare?